Acupuncture for stroke recovery may help patients improve mobility — even if they struggle with paralysis.

 Where Acupuncture and Stroke Recovery Meet

-First up, it helps to understand what acupuncture is and how it can benefit stroke patients.
+First up, it helps to understand what acupuncture is and how it can benefit individuals following stroke.

 Acupuncture is a Traditional Chinese Medicine treatment that involves placing very thin needles into specific points (called acupoints) on the body.